A Heritage River Community Growing on Strong Foundations

 All dogs residing in the Town of Griswold must be licensed.
 Spay/Neuter certificate and up to date rabies certificate is required at time of licensing.
 See fee schedule.
 Failure to license dogs can result in tickets ranging from $75.00 - $211.00.

-If you are planning to marry, you and your spouse-to-be must appear in person at the Town Clerk's office of the town where the marriage is to take place.
-You will need to provide identification and make a sworn statement that the information that you provide is true.
+If you are planning to marry in Griswold, please make an appointment with the Town Clerk’s office.
+Both parties must be present at the same time to sign the license and you must bring photo identification.
 You no longer need to have a blood test to obtain a marriage license in CT.